jerichoi224/interval-timer/README.md

 This Application was built to help control one's time working on a computer.
 It notifies the user to make sure to take a break from the screen every once in a while instead of staring into the screen for several hours.

+Also works Greatly when using it for the pomodoro technique!

 ## Downloads

 [MacOS .dmg Download](https://github.com/jerichoi224/interval-timer/raw/master/builds/Interval_Timer.dmg)